olavim/Minotaurus/docs/instructions.md

 A scenario might also have additional responsibilities, such as inserting entities in the maze.

 To choose a scenario, click on the menu icon on the right edge below the **Maze Generator** label.
 Depending on the scenario chosen, a settings icon might appear next to the menu icon.
 Click on it to change scenario-specific settings.

+#### Runners

+A runner is an artificial intelligence moving in the maze.
+In most cases it's nothing more than some path finding algorithm moving towards the closest goal it can find, but depending on the scenario it's intended for, it might be a little more complicated than that.

+To add a runner, click on the **Add Runner** button.
+To specify a runner's algorithm, click on the menu icon on the appropriate row.
+To remove a runner, click on the delete icon on the appropriate row.

+#### Start

+Clicking on this button starts the simulation, given that all required components are in place.
+A new window will open showcasing the simulation.
+Below the simulation panel are each runners' current score, labeled by the associated runner's color and title.

+To end the simulation abruptly, simply close the simulation window.